damicon/zfswatcher/README.md

 Compiling
 ---------

-Optionally edit the Makefile to set the installation directories and other options.
+Optionally edit the Makefile to set the installation directories.
+Then run:

     make